Perth: Tertiary

-Perth is home to four public universities: the University of Western Australia, Curtin University, Murdoch University, and Edith Cowan University.
-There is also one private university, the University of Notre Dame Australia, and a local campus of the Melbourne-based University of Divinity.
+Perth is home to four public universities: the University of Western Australia, Curtin University, Murdoch University and Edith Cowan University.
+There are also two private universities, the University of Notre Dame Australia, and a local campus of the University of Divinity.

 The University of Western Australia, which was founded in 1911, is renowned as one of Australia's leading research institutions.
 The university's monumental neo-classical architecture, most of which is carved from white limestone, is a notable tourist destination in the city.
 It is the only university in the state to be a member of the Group of Eight, as well as the Sandstone universities.
 It is also the state's only university to have produced a Nobel Laureate: Barry Marshall, who graduated with a Bachelor of Medicine, Bachelor of Surgery in 1975 and was awarded a joint Nobel Prize in physiology or medicine in 2005 with Robin Warren.

-Curtin University, previously known as Western Australian Institute of Technology (1966-1986) and Curtin University of Technology (1986-2010), is Western Australia's largest university by student population.
+Curtin University, previously known as Western Australian Institute of Technology (1966–1986) and Curtin University of Technology (1986–2010), is Western Australia's largest university by student population.

-Murdoch University was founded in 1973 and incorporates Western Australia's only veterinary school and, until its controversial closure in 2020, Australia's only theology programme to be completely integrated into a secular university.
+Murdoch University was founded in 1973 and incorporates Western Australia's only veterinary school and, until its controversial closure in 2020, Australia's only theology program to be completely integrated into a secular university.

-Edith Cowan University was established in 1991 from the existing Western Australian College of Advanced Education which itself was formed on 11 December 1981 from the existing Teachers Colleges at Claremont, Nedlands, Churchlands, and Mount Lawley after Graylands had merged into Claremont, Churchlands and Mount Lawley in 1979.
+Edith Cowan University was established in 1991 from the existing Western Australian College of Advanced Education which itself was formed on 11 December 1981 from the existing Teachers Colleges at Claremont, Nedlands, Churchlands and Mount Lawley after Graylands had merged into Claremont, Churchlands and Mount Lawley in 1979.
 It incorporates the Western Australian Academy of Performing Arts.

 The University of Notre Dame Australia was established in 1990.
-Notre Dame was established as a Catholic university with its lead campus in Fremantle and a large campus in Sydney.
-Its campus is in the west end of Fremantle, using historic port buildings built in the 1890s, giving Notre Dame a distinct European university atmosphere.
+Notre Dame was established as a Catholic university with its lead campus in Fremantle and a large campus in Sydney, and a campus in Broome.
+Its lead campus is in the west end of Fremantle, using historic port buildings built in the 1890s, giving Notre Dame a distinct European university atmosphere.

 The Melbourne-based University of Divinity established a campus in Perth in 2022 through its admission of Wollaston College, the theological college of the Anglican Diocese of Perth, as a collegiate college of the University.

 Colleges of TAFE provide trade and vocational training, including certificate- and diploma-level courses.
 TAFE began as a system of technical colleges and schools under the Education Department, from which they were separated in the 1980s and ultimately formed into regional colleges.
 Two are in the Perth metropolitan area: North Metropolitan TAFE (formerly Central Institute of Technology and West Coast Institute of Training); and South Metropolitan TAFE (formerly Polytechnic West and Challenger Institute of Technology).